colllten/Find-a-Boiler/README.md

 # Troubleshooting
 - Ensure that UserData.txt is in your SRC folder
 - Make sure to download any three pictures and enter them into their respective lines
+  - Absolute paths must be pasted into the specified lines in `ProfilePictureFrame.java`
+  - Only the picture's file name will be needed for adding in the admin's profile picture in `Server.java`
+  - See "Setting Up the Server" above for clarity
 - If the server is still not booting up correctly, contact glover44@purdue.edu